Cleaning agent: Building facade cleaners

 For acid-resistant building facades, such as brick, acids are typically used.
-These include mixtures of phosphoric and hydrofluoric acids as well as surfactants.
+These include mixtures of phosphoric and hydrofluoric acid as well as surfactants.
 For acid-sensitive facades such as concrete, strongly alkaline cleaners are used such as sodium hydroxide and thickeners.
 Both types of cleaners require a rinsing and often special care since the solutions are aggressive toward skin.